For most sim racing enthusiasts, the ultimate ambition is to pursue a long-term profession out of their home simulator arrangement.

 - In-streaming Donations (i.e. Patreon)

-But before diving right in, here some interesting stats for you regarding some of the latest sim racing money prizes:
+Before taking the plunge, here are some fascinating figures for you about some of the recent sim racing cash prizes:

-The yearly earn out of a pro sim racer can range from a few thousand dollars to hundreds of thousands, depending on their experience level, the game they play, but most importantly his skills level and amount of time spent racing.
+An yearly earn out of a pro sim racer can be a few dollars to a few hundreds depending on his/her ranking and the type of game but most of it has a lot to do with what you can do and how much time you are willing to spend racing.

 How Much time Does A Professional Sim Racer Work?

-Well, here’s the thing.
-Most professional sim racers do not have a day job.
+Well, that’s the catch.
+Many of professional sim racers don’t have a day job.

-I know that sounds crazy but that’s what you need to do in order to stay on top and win the most prestigious esports championships.
+I realize that looks silly but that’s what you need to do if you want to be on the top and win the toughest esports tournaments.

-So here’s the list of the 5 ways to make money in sim racing.
+Here recollects the list of the 5 ways which can help players earn money in sim racing.

 Being the BEST and winning Money prizes

-And that’s just one championship.
-There are dozens money prizes and esports leagues out there and you can bet your bottom dollar that they pay pretty well.
+And that’s just one championship… there are countless outreaches money prizes and esports leagues and you’d be sure that those pay pretty well.

 Offering 1-1 coaching

-The second way for a sim racer to earn money is by offering one-on-one or group coaching lessons.
+A second way for a sim racer to earn money is through the provision of individual or even group coaching sessions.

-In fact, I would only recommend doing this if you’re really good at the game and have a lot of knowledge to share.
+Actually, I would only recommend doing this if you’re really good at the game and have many things to tell.

 Sponsorships & Affiliate Deals